Skip to main content

 Academic Student Employment (ASE)

-The Department of History hires Teaching Assistants and Readers quarterly, and Graduate Student Researchers and Associate-Ins as circumstance and funding allow.
+The Department of History hires Teaching Assistants quarterly, and Graduate Student Researchers and Associate-Ins as circumstance and funding allow.
 More information about these positions and how to apply for them can be found on our Employment page.

 UC Intercampus Exchange Program Travel Grant